 3) This has significant implications for the continent’s development.
 In fact, the World Bank estimates that the chronic shortage of power reduces Africa’s economic growth by about two percentage points every year.

-4) Furthermore, commentators have noted that Africa requires an additional $43 million per year to finance existing energy needs.
+4) Furthermore, commentators have noted that Africa requires an additional $43 billion per year to finance existing energy needs.

 5) However, the African continent has immense renewable energy resources.
 According to African Development Bank President Akinwumi Adesina, it can source an additional 10 terawatts of solar energy, 1,300 gigawatts of wind power, and 15GW of geothermal potential.

 6) What’s more, Professor Mehran Moalem notes that the Saharan Desert in Africa is 3.6 million miles and is prime for solar power.
 This means that 1.2% of the Sahara desert is sufficient to cover all of the energy needs of the world in solar energy.